 3 Pumping Tips for Moms in the Military

 For many women, being a working mother is already hard enough.
 Finding the time to breastfeed at home and then pump at work is a whole new set of challenges that all moms face when they eventually continue their daily work routines.
+And what if you’re a mom who could use some pumping tips in the military?

-However, what if you’re a mom in the military – whether reserve or active?
+What if you’re a mom in the military – whether reserve or active?

-As a provider of Ardo, Spectra, Medela, Hygeia, and Ameda breast pumps covered by TRICARE insurance, we know that leaving your newborn for deployment, a temporary duty assignment, etc., can be difficult.
+As a provider of Ardo, Spectra, Medela, Hygeia, and Ameda breast pumps covered by TRICARE, we know that leaving your newborn for deployment, a temporary duty assignment, etc., can be difficult.
 We most certainly know that it’s also hard for many military moms, both active and reserve, to continue breastfeeding and pumping no matter what their job is in the military.

 Are you a (new) military mom?
 Well, rest assured knowing you can continue breastfeeding for as long as you want.